owanhunte/ethereum-solidity-course-updated-code/inbox/README.md

 ## Update your package.json

-Before I get into the unit tests and deploy script, I think it's important to first explain the updates that need to be made to this project's [package.json](./package.json), specificially the dependencies being used. **All** of the dependencies should be updated to their latest versions and the `ganache-cli` dependency replaced with `ganache`, since the `ganache-cli` package has been deprecated and is now just `ganache`.
+Before I get into the unit tests and deploy script, I think it's important to first explain the updates that need to be made to this project's [package.json](./package.json), specificially the dependencies being used. **All** of the dependencies should be updated to their latest versions and the `ganache-cli` dependency replaced with `ganache`, since the `ganache-cli` package has been deprecated and is now just `ganache` (as explained [here](https://github.com/trufflesuite/ganache/blob/develop/UPGRADE-GUIDE.md)).

 Here is what my package.json looks like: